 With Gowling WLG's breadth of experience in international trade and supply chain, as well as our involvement in the drafting of Incoterms 2020, we are in the unique position to provide real insight and clarity when it comes to using these terms in your international trading arrangements.

 As the changes for 2020 come into force, you should consider reviewing the Incoterms you can use to ensure that your business uses the appropriate terms and understands the changes.
 By changing the Incoterms you use, there may also be tax and customs advantages to be leveraged.
-For further advice and guidance on international trade and using Incoterms in your contracts, contact David Lowe or Ursula Johnston.
+For further advice and guidance on international trade and using Incoterms in your contracts, contact David Lowe.

 David Lowe - Partner, Head of International Commerce

 David Lowe is an experienced partner focusing on commercial contracts, he helps clients negotiate and draft contracts to achieve their commercial aims in areas such as supply chain, logistics, supply of goods and services, international trade and consumer law.
-His expertise in the sale of goods is demonstrated by being one of the eight expert authors of Incoterms 2010 and global co-chair of the upcoming Incoterms 2020.
+His expertise in the sale of goods is demonstrated by being one of the eight expert authors of Incoterms 2010 and global co-chair of the Incoterms 2020 drafting committee.

 International Trade and Commercial Services